Article in French.

 Bradyworks was originally created in 1989 to perform the music of Tim Brady, whose work as a composer combines elements of contemporary chamber music, jazz, rock and electroacoustic music.
 The group's instrumentation - combining electric guitar and saxophone with traditional chamber music forces and live electronics - creates a unique sound world with a vast array of timbres and performance traditions.
 The group also has a strong interest in contemporary vocal chamber repertoire.
 Since 1997 the group has expanded its repertoire to include works by other composers which partake of a similar artistic vision, often with a focus on electroacoustic elements such as tape and live electronics.

-The National Creation Fund’s investment of $150,000 will support an extended development period, including an additional workshop, extensive testing of the video and production design, and new artistic collaborations.
+The National Creation Fund’s investment of $150,000 supported an extended development period, including an additional workshop, extensive testing of the video and production design, and new artistic collaborations.